mynk-tmr/notes/DSA/1-Concepts.md

 E = secondary time (internals)
 ```

 Cache performance depends on *latency* and *hit ratio*.
 Each replacement strategy is a compromise between them.
-LRU allow streaming data to fill the cache.
 Algorithms also maintain [cache coherence](https://en.wikipedia.org/wiki/Cache_coherence "Cache coherence") when several caches are used for the same data

-**Belady's Algorithm** : discard info that's not needed for the longest time.
+**Belady's Algorithm** : discard info that's willn't needed for the longest time.
 Not practical but most optimal.

 **Queue-based invalidation** : LIFO, FIFO

 **Recency-based invalidation :**
 - LRU, Time-aware LRU (has expiry)
+	-  LRU allow streaming data to fill the cache
 - MRU (works where older items, more likely to be accessed),
 - Segmented LRU
-	- divided into 2 segments: probationary and protected.
-Each is ordered from most-to-least recently-accessed
+	- divided into 2 segments: *probationary* and *protected*.
+Each is ordered from most-to-least recently-used
 	- on *hit*, add item at start of *protected* line.
 On *miss*, add at start of *probationary*
 	- protected is finite, so extra items are moved to *probatinory*

 **Frequency-based invalidation :**
 - LFU
 - LFRU -> good for networks
-	- cache is divided into two partitions: *privileged* (LRU)  and *unprivileged*.
-(LFU)
+	- cache is divided into two partitions: *privileged* (LRU)  and *unprivileged* (LFU)
 	- If content is popular, it is pushed into privileged.
 If unpopular, it is moved to *unpriviliged* by replacing entries therein